-The EMA is committed to respecting the privacy of individuals and is compliant with the requirements of the General Data Protection Regulation (GDPR), which comes into force on 25 May 2018 and which is designed to ensure personal data is processed lawfully, fairly, transparently and for specific, explicit and legitimate purposes.
+The EMA is committed to respecting the privacy of individuals and is compliant with the requirements of the UK General Data Protection Regulation (GDPR), which is designed to ensure personal data is processed lawfully, fairly, transparently and for specific, explicit and legitimate purposes.
 The EMA is registered with the Office of the Information Commissioner, registration number ZA384449.

 1. Collection of data

 1.1.
 During the course of its work, the EMA collects personal data which identifies individuals or that can be used to identify individuals when combined with other information in the possession of the EMA or likely to come into its possession.

 1.2.
 Personal data is collected by a variety of means, face-to-face, mail, phone, internet and e-mail, at events, conferences, exhibitions and training courses.
 This personal data may include information such as name, age, home address, telephone number, fax number, e-mail address, organisation name, job title, business address, IP address, membership number and grade, examination records, bank and payment details, education and training details, CPD records, application details, CVs and assessment records.